choffmeister/auth-utils/README.md

 libraryDependencies += "de.choffmeister" %% "auth-akka-http" % "0.1.0"
 ~~~

-Here is an example, that uses HTTP basic authentication as well as JWT authentication:
+Here is an example, that uses the hasher and HTTP basic authentication as well as JWT authentication:

 ~~~ scala
 // UsageExample.scala